Skip to main content

-PEPs and Sanctions Checks: A Vital Step in KYC
+PEPs and Sanction Screening: A Vital Step in KYC

 With economic turmoil leading to an acceleration of illicit activity, regulators are urging FIs to be ever more vigilant, particularly when adequately identifying a PEP is a crucial component of KYC and AML compliance.